How to apply for data

 Your project will then be reviewed by CHRISP for appropriateness and feasibility, and to give you advice as to whether or not ethical review is required for your project.

 If your project requires ethical approval, the ethics application is your responsibility, however the CHRISP team is able to provide advice regarding ethics applications.
 IHIP uses an ethically approved data linkage protocol, which means that you as a researcher will not have to handle identifiable data in most cases.

 If your project involves linkage of data not already held in IHIP, you will need to obtain Data Custodian approval.

-The Project Reference Group provides a recommendation to the Executive Steering Committee, and ultimately, your project is subject to the approval of this group.
-Once your project is approved by the Executive Steering Committee, and you have provided the CHRISP team with copies of ethics and Data Custodian approvals, we will send you an IHIP Data User Agreement which includes details of the data we will provide, the conditions of use of the data and a Confidentiality Undertaking.
+The CHRISP Executive Steering Committee, (or the ISLHD Research Governance Board) will review your project.
+Once your project is approved, and you have provided the CHRISP team with copies of ethics and Data Custodian approvals, we will send you an IHIP Data User Agreement which includes details of the data we will provide, the conditions of use of the data and a Confidentiality Undertaking.
 After we have received this agreement, signed by all members of your research team who will access the data, we can begin working on your project.